What is Edible Gold?

 I strongly believe that food needs to be so much more than simple nutrition.
 Dining is a form of entertainment, like going to an art museum.
 If it’s simple nutrition you want, drink a green smoothie, but if you want to create something spectacular—something Instagram worthy—create a culinary work of art.
 Adorn your dishes with the same metal that donned the tombs of Pharaohs.

 Like Gustav Klimpt did with the gold in his paintings that hang in art museums today, when you use gold to adorn your (edible) art, you should produce eye-catching and original works.
 But, it never hurts to have a little inspiration.
-So I’ve compiled a list of uses for edible gold.

 - Replace nori with gold leaf in makizushi (sushi roll), temaki (hand roll), or okonomyaki (savory Japanese pancake).
 Or, use it alongside seaweed in a squid salad.